fatihcan48/ATMApplication/README.md

 # ATMApplication
 The project is a console application.
 It contains simple ATM processes like withdrawal, deposit, remitment etc. I used both In Memory implementation and also EntityFrameworkCore implementation in this project.
 I tried to use  layered architecture.
-You can make more improvements on this project...